cwuensch/MovieCutter/Readme_en.txt

 - 1 to 9, 0:	Enables the minute jump mode and changed the jump distance (1 - 99 min).
 You can enter the number of minutes in two digits.
 With the 0 minute jump mode is disabled.
 (V. 2.0)
 - Left, Right:	Change the playback speed.
 Only.
 (V. 2.0.)
 - Skip-Keys:	- normal: direct segment jump. - in minute jump mode: Jump the selected number of minutes forwards or backwards. - in the Bookmark mode: Jump to the next or previous bookmark.
 (V. 2.0)
+- Vol-Up/Down:  "
+- P+ / P-:      Fast navigation with adaptive jump width (like FastSkip)
 - Ok:		during playback: Pause playback. - During pause or seeking: Play.
 - Menu:		Pauses the playback and opens the action menu.
-- Info:		Switch between 3 display modes (full OSD , hiding the segment list, minimal mode).
+- White:	Switches between 3 display modes (full OSD , hiding the segment list, minimal mode).
+(V. 2.1)
+- Info:		Deactivates MovieCutter and shows EPG information.
 (V. 2.1)

 Actions in the action menu